ivangfr/springboot-jsoup-html-parser/README.md

 [`Docker`](https://www.docker.com/), [`Minikube`](https://kubernetes.io/docs/tasks/tools/install-minikube/#install-minikube),
 [`Helm`](https://helm.sh/docs/using_helm/#installing-the-helm-client) and [`kubectl`](https://kubernetes.io/docs/reference/kubectl/kubectl/)

 > *Note*.
-We are not going to explain how to install all of them because there are many good tutorial available on the internet.
+We are not going to explain how to install all of them because there are many good tutorials available on the internet.

 ## Development

-During development, it is easy to just run the application instead of always build the docker image before running it.

 ### Start environment